 Small-scale farming, in general, is specifically vulnerable to the devastating effects of climate change due to a lack of ability to cope with these changes [19].
-Farming plays a major role in the contribution of food for rural households to be food secure, but this sector is very sensitive to climate change and farmers depend mostly on it.
+Farming plays a major role in the contribution of food for rural households to be food secure, but this sector is very sensitive to climate change, and farmers depend mostly on it.
 In a study conducted by Tomlinson and Rhiney [20], the literature suggests that most workers encounter major challenges associated with climate change, such as shortfalls in production and extremely hot weather conditions.
 The effects of climate change on small-scale farmers are more likely to grow if there are no suitable coping strategies [12].

 Long-term weather climate change is considered a worldwide threat/risk that transcends geographical boundaries and is recognized as one of the most severe environmental dangers [7].
 It continues to pose a significant risk to humanity, threatening global survival and safety.
 Its impacts are already being felt across various sectors and production environments globally.
 African countries worldwide are mostly affected by long-term weather variations as they bring unpredictable results that influence farming practices and produce negatively.
 These long-term weather variations are the main progressive encounters that many countries face [9].
 Most small-scale farming communities are very susceptible to climate change as it decreases production and results in food insecurity [9].
 Many underdeveloped countries suffer the consequences of climate change due to their lack of advanced technology to support their farming systems [16].
 Farming systems directly support 600 million livelihoods in many parts of sub-Saharan Africa (SSA) and South Asia [20].
 The agricultural sector is quickly mounting and contributes about 33% to its GDP in these areas; however, due to climate change occurrence, this might be influenced negatively, leading to a decrease in agricultural yields [20].

-Many Southern Africa countries face high surface temperatures, dry conditions, and altered rainfall patterns, which have become prevalent and are projected to worsen [21,22].
-The inability of South Africans to prepare for current and projected climate change, and its impacts, is heightened by its semi-arid and water-stressed nature [23].
-Projected changes in climate and subsequent lack of water will aggravate current water strains [23,24], leading to adverse effects on water resources, agricultural production, food security, ecosystem services, and the South African economy [25].
+Many Southern African countries face high surface temperatures, dry conditions, and altered rainfall patterns, which have become prevalent and are projected to worsen [21,22].
+The inability of South Africans to prepare for current and projected climate change and its impacts is heightened by its semi-arid and water-stressed nature [23].
+Projected changes in climate and the subsequent lack of water will aggravate current water strains [23,24], leading to adverse effects on water resources, agricultural production, food security, ecosystem services, and the South African economy [25].
 Although smallholder farming does not contribute significantly to the GDP or the national economy, it has a great potential to reduce poverty and increase food security in many rural households [26].
 In South Africa, over 200,000 smallholder farmers and about 2 million subsistence farmers participate in food production at the household level, addressing the serious issue of food security [26].

 Long weather variations in climate pose a risk to the sustainability of many smallholder farming communities as they depend solely on nature for survival, especially in rural areas where farmers already face numerous challenges [27].
 This situation necessitates a deeper understanding of climate change to develop impactful coping mitigations that address its effects on smallholder agriculture.
 This understanding is crucial for smallholder farmers, who often bear the brunt of local and global environmental changes [28].
-The future climate-resilient development of smallholder farmers depends on their understanding of climate changes and their capacity to respond effectively through proper adaptation and mitigation.
+The future climate-resilient development of smallholder farmers depends on their understanding of climate change and their capacity to respond effectively through proper adaptation and mitigation.